Psychedelic-Assisted Therapy

 Individualised Ketamine Assisted Therapy

-For some people, standard treatments for depression, PTSD, and related conditions provide genuine and lasting relief.
-For others, they do not.
+For some people, standard treatments for depression, PTSD, and related conditions have not provided genuine and lasting relief.
 If you have been through multiple medications, courses of therapy, or both, without finding the improvement you were hoping for, it is worth knowing that there are other clinically supported options.

 Ketamine-assisted psychotherapy is one of them.
 It is not a silver-bullet cure, and the evidence, while substantive in certain areas, is still developing.
 What it offers, for carefully selected individuals, is a different mechanism of action, a different kind of therapeutic opportunity, and for some, meaningful change where other approaches have not delivered it.